Wan-sdon-code/acle-venue-pivot-logic/README.md

 3. **The "Blitz Hub" Necessity:** To finish on time, the AFC must likely shift to a centralized, high-density stadium region to minimize travel and maximize match frequency.

 ## 🌏 Why Thailand?
 (The Logic of Elimination)
-The model weighs Thailand against other regional candidates (like Japan or Qatar):

 | Factor | Thailand (Bangkok) | Japan / South Korea |
 | :--- | :--- | :--- |
 | **Stadium Density** | High (Rajamangala, Thammasat, etc.) | High |